What's Bugging You?

 Dr. Arthur V. Evans teams up with WCVE Public Radio producer Steve Clark for a weekly feature, “What’s Bugging You?,” which airs during NPR’s Morning Edition.
 The program takes its name from another of Evans’ books “What’s Bugging You – A Fond Look at the Animals We Love to Hate.”

-Dr. Art Evans, entomologist and WCVE producer Steve Clark discuss the entomological and etymological aspects of earwigs.
+Entomologist Dr. Art Evans and WCVE producer Steve Clark discuss a familiar denizen of basements across eastern North America.

 For information on how you can contribute to a citizen science project studying these fascinating animals, please visit this website.

 Entomologist Dr. Art Evans and 88.9 WCVE producer Steve Clark discuss the conspicuous galls produced by the goldenrod gall fly.